Son of God (Christianity): Theological development

-Through the centuries, the theological development of the concept of Son of God has interacted with other Christological elements such as pre-existence of Christ, Son of man, the hypostatic union, etc. For instance, in Johannine "Christology from above" which begins with the pre-existence of Christ, Jesus did not become Son of God through the virgin birth, he always was the Son of God.
-The term "Son of God" is also found as a small fragment along with other Dead Sea Scrolls, numbered as 4Q246.
+Through the centuries, the theological development of the concept of Son of God has interacted with other Christological elements such as pre-existence of Christ, Son of man, the hypostatic union, etc. For instance, in Johannine "Christology from above" which begins with the pre-existence of Christ, Jesus did not become Son of God through the virgin birth, he was always the Son of God.
+The term Son of God is also found as a small fragment along with other Dead Sea Scrolls, numbered as 4Q246.

 Early Christians developed various view of how Jesus related to God and what role he played in God's plan for salvation.

 By the 2nd century, differences had developed among various Christian groups and to defend the mainstream view in the early Church, Irenaeus introduced the confession: "One Christ only, Jesus the Son of God incarnate for our salvation".
-By referring to incarnation, this professes Jesus as the pre-existing Logos, i.e. The Word.
+By referring to incarnation, this professes Jesus as the pre-existing Logos, i.e. the Word.
 It also professes him as both Christ and the only-begotten Son of God.

 To establish a common ground, the Nicene Creed of 325 began with the profession of the Father Almighty and then states belief:

-"...in one Lord Jesus Christ, the Son of God, the only-begotten of his Father, of the substance of the Father, God of God, Light of Light, very God of very God, begotten, not made, being of one substance with the Father."

-Augustine of Hippo wrote at length on the Son of God and its relationship with the Son of man, positioning the two issues in terms of the dual nature of Jesus as both divine and human in terms of the hypostatic union.
+Augustine of Hippo wrote at length on the title "Son of God* and its relationship with the title "Son of man", positioning the two issues in terms of the dual nature of Jesus as both divine and human in terms of the hypostatic union.
 He wrote:

-Christ Jesus, the Son of God, is God and Man: God before all worlds, man in our world....

-But since he is the only Son of God, by nature and not by grace, he became also the Son of Man that he might be full of grace as well.

 However, unlike Son of God, the proclamation of Jesus as the Son of man has never been an article of faith in Christianity.
 The interpretation of the use of "the Son of man" and its relationship to Son of God has remained challenging and after 150 years of debate no consensus on the issue has emerged among scholars.